microsoftgraph/msgraph-sdk-powershell/src/Users.Actions/Users.Actions/docs/v1.0-beta/Invoke-MgDeclineUserEventInstance.md

 }

 # A UPN can also be used as -UserId.
-Invoke-MgDeclineUserEvent -UserId $userId -EventId $eventId -BodyParameter $params
+Invoke-MgBetaDeclineUserEvent -UserId $userId -EventId $eventId -BodyParameter $params
 ```

-This example shows how to use the Invoke-MgDeclineUserEventInstance Cmdlet.
+This example shows how to use the Invoke-MgBetaDeclineUserEventInstance Cmdlet.

 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).